ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 and $d_{\mu}\ket{\psi}$ is the appropriate measure.

-To understand what the former sentence means, let's place it in the context of computing the integral above over the Block sphere:
+To understand what the former sentence means, let's place it in the context of computing the integral above over the Bloch sphere:
 - $\mathcal{S}(\mathbb{C}^n)$ correspond to "points" from the complex $n$-sphere:
     for single qubits, the sphere in the Bloch sphere.
 So the "points" are going to be single-qubit states taken from the Bloch sphere such as $\ket{0}$,